 E-learning course on policy and practices for Upskilling Pathways

-The online course “Innovate – Learn, Share, Act” aims at deepening the knowledge and fostering the discussion about the Upskilling Pathways initiative (UP) which is a European strategy in adult education.
-The course started in May and ended in November 2019, and took place ae-learning.eu learning platform.
-The recordings of the webinars, discussions and course materials are available on the moodle platform so you can still attend online.
+The online course “Innovate – Learn, Share, Act” aims at deepening the knowledge and fostering the discussion about the Upskilling Pathways initiative (UP).
+The course started in May and ended in November 2019, and took place in ae-learning.eu learning platform.
+The recordings of the webinars, discussions, and course materials are available on the Moodle platform so you can still attend online.

-- improve your understanding on how to implement the Upskilling Pathways initiative at different levels.
+improve your understanding of how to implement the Upskilling Pathways initiative at different levels.

 Structure of the course and methodology: